SharkSnack/shiren-5/content/dungeons/underground-manor.md

 - Items: Shoddy Edge+27, Shoddy Heater+27, Strength Bracelet, Invincible Grass, Revival Grass, Fixer Scroll

 Elizgagon and Despoiler appear on all floors, and Ultra Gazer (89-91F), Cranky Tank (95-96F),<br/>
-and Abyssal Dragon (97-99F) can easily finish you off when you're weakened after an encounter.<br/>
+and Abyss Dragon (97-99F) can easily finish you off when you're weakened after an encounter.<br/>
 There's a very high chance to encounter a single room Monster House,<br/>
 so try to save the supplied Invincible Grass as long as possible.